awwaiid/thelackthereof/Keyboard_Number-Symbol_Swap.md

 </code>

 Once you put your .Xmodmap in place (and do "xmodmap .Xmodmap" to load it), your buttons are swapped!
 But you might find, as I did, that other applications with key-modifiers expected those same keys to be numbers.
 Some of them you can just hold down an extra 'shift' for, but some you can't.
 And that's no fun anyway.

-I did try to do some fancy stuff with xmodmap and then with x11 xkb configuration to make it so that alt+n (no shift) still sent the number key.
-But I gave up.
-Suggestions welcome.

 First thing that I fixed is my [[XMonad Window Manager]].
 It uses alt+n to switch workspaces, so I made it so it can additionally use alt+symbol.